cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **dvpd_Version**
 (mandatory)<br>
 Used to allow checking of compatibility.
-Must be set to the first version, that supports the used core elements
+Must be set to the first version, that supports the used core elements.
+Minor version changes are kept backwardscompatible in Keywords and structure.
+Major version changes might modify structure, keywords and functionality.
 <br>*"1.0"*

 **pipeline_name**